 What is Chai Syrup Made From?

-This chai syrup recipe is caffeine free and can be used as a substitute for an instant drink without the hassle of using too many ingredients.
-However, if you use tea bags to make this base, it will contain caffeine unless you use a decaffeinated version.
+Our chai syrup recipe is caffeine-free and can be used as a substitute for an instant drink without the hassle of using too many ingredients.
+To keep our syrup versatile, we won't use tea in our recipe.

 Best Chai Syrup Brands

-Torani and Jordan's are two well-known chai syrup brands that are the closest store-bought tea base to the one at Starbucks.
-While you can easily purchase tea-flavoured anything from stores, the secret to making your drink taste amazing is using your own homemade sweetener.
+Torani and Jordan's are two well-known chai syrup brands that are the closest store-bought tea base to the taste at Starbucks.
+While you can easily purchase tea-flavoured anything from stores, using your homemade sweetener is the secret to making your drink taste amazing.

-It is better to make it from scratch because you can customise it by adding more, or less of your favourite or least favourite spices.
+That's why we think it's better to make it from scratch.
+You can customise it by adding more or less of your favourite or least favourite spices.

 Chai Syrup Ingredients